top of page

 For the most part, all the changes have stayed, and my family tree looks great.
 Other researchers have built upon what I've added, and I've seen photos and stories I didn't know existed.

-Occasionally a researcher will make a change that I'm like, ‘what the heck are you doing?’
+Occasionally, a researcher will make a change that I think, "What the heck are you doing?"

 Using the collaborative environment, we can create an accurate family tree with less effort in the long run.